 Formal ball explained

-In topology, a formal ball is an extension of the notion of ball to allow unbounded and negative radius.
+In topology, a branch of mathematics, a formal ball is an extension of the notion of ball to allow unbounded and negative radius.
 The concept of formal ball was introduced by Weihrauch and Schreiber in 1981 and the negative radius case (the generalized formal ball) by Tsuiki and Hattori in 2008.

 Specifically, if